If you live in Willowbrook Woods, your financial aid file must be completed by July 1 to ensure proper processing.

 FEDERAL DIRECT LOANS

 The Federal Direct Student Loan program provides low-interest loans to enable dependent students to borrow up to $5,500 as a freshman and $6,500 as a sophomore.
+If your parent has been denied a Parent PLUS Loan, you are eligible to borrow an additional $4000 in unsubsidized loan funds.
 As an independent student, you may borrow up to $9,500 as a freshman and $10,500 as a sophomore.

 These Federal Stafford Loans may be: